 \section{Swarm Coordination}

 This section discusses the methodology used to enable swarm mapping and inter-drone radio communication.
-In particular, it introduces the communication protocol and what types of messages the drone exchange with each other.
+In particular, it introduces the communication protocol and the types of messages the drones exchange with each other.
 Furthermore, it explains how the drones coordinate within the swarm, the mapping mission, and how they exchange poses and scans to create a map.
 Lastly, a scalability study is provided.